DNKonanov/snapper-man-test/docs/source/usercases.rst

 When the algorithm extracts the desired number of motifs (in our case it equals 30) or reaches the limit of confidence level (in our case we used the default value equals 1000), it stops.
-The results includes the generated list of potential methylation sites, where for each motif a corresponding confidence level and signal shift size are calculated.
+The results include the generated list of potential methylation sites, where for each motif a corresponding confidence level and signal shift size are calculated.
 The table below shows the results returned by Snapper for *H. pylori* A45.

 +-------+-----------+---------+